Laura E. Brandt, PhD, EIT

 About me

-I am a systems engineer working at Blue Origin on their MK-2 crewed Lunar lander.
+I am a systems engineer working on Crew Systems for Blue Origin's MK-2 Lunar lander.
 In May 2024 I graduated with a PhD from the Robust Robotics Group at MIT, advised by Nick Roy and supported by a NSF Graduate Fellowship.
 I hold a doctoral minor in Space Systems Engineering, and a master's degree from Bill Freeman's computer vision group.

-In the past I made electronics for Venus probes, built telescopes, defined concepts and requirements for Lunar payloads, and designed sensors that helped keep rocket engines from exploding.
-I hold a PhD/SM EECS and doctoral minor (space sys-eng) from MIT, and a BS EECS/BA Physics from UC Berkeley.
+In the past I made electronics for Venus probes and the SPT-3G telescope, and designed sensors that helped keep rocket engines from exploding.
+Before attending MIT, I studied physics and electrical engineering at UC Berkeley.

 Teaching